Choi Min-jeong: Senior career

 In 2018, at the PyeongChang Winter Olympics, Choi became a two-time Olympic Champion after winning gold in the 1500m and 3000m relay.
 She set and currently holds the Olympic record in the 500m after breaking the previous Olympic record set by Elise Christie by 0.45 seconds.
 Choi was one of the big favourites heading to the A final, but she was penalized for interference having finished second.
 Choi went on to win the 1500m gold and led her team to the 3000m relay gold by more than eight seconds.
 She crashed and finished fourth after colliding with Shim Suk-hee in the 1000m finals.

 Choi won her third overall World title at the 2018 World Championships, collecting 110 points overall after winning gold in the 500m, 1500m, and 3000m Superfinal.

 At the inaugural 2020 Four Continents Championships, Choi had a clean sweep after winning gold medals in every distance.
 She was crowned the first-ever Four Continents overall champion after finishing first overall ahead of teammate Seo Whi-min and Courtney Sarault by a staggering margin of 89 and 92 points, respectively.
 The 2020 World Championships in Seoul was cancelled due to the COVID-19 pandemic and Choi withdrew from the 2021 World Championships due to the pandemic.

 During the 2021–22 season, she suffered knee and ankle injuries in separate collisions during the October World Cup opener in Beijing.
 She was unable to compete in at the following World Cup event in Nagoya due to her injuries.
 Choi also had to deal with off-ice issues when the leaked text messages from her longtime teammate Shim implied that Shim tripped her on purpose during the match.

 Choi competed for Korea at the 2022 Beijing Winter Olympic Games, winning gold in the 1500m, setting a new Olympic record in the quarterfinal.
 She also won two silver medals in the 1000m and women's 3000m relay.

 Choi was crowned the world short track speed skating champion at the 2022 World Championships after winning gold in the 1000m, 1500m, and 3000m Superfinals.
 This is her first world title in four years (vice world champion in 2019, world championships cancelled in 2020, withdrew in 2021) and her fourth overall world title.
 She also anchored Team Korea in the women's 3000m relay from the bronze medal position to gold in the final curve of the relay with an incredible move, finishing 0.034 seconds ahead of Team Canada.

 Personal life

-Choi took up skating as a hobby at the age of six and joined a local club to pursue skating further when she was eight.
-Her inspiration came from watching Jin Sun-Yu's triple Olympic gold haul at the 2006 Winter Olympics.
-She is enrolled at Yonsei University, majoring in Sport Industry Studies.
+Choi took up skating as a hobby at the age of six and joined a local club to pursue skating further.
+Her role model is Jin Sun-yu.
+She is enrolled at Yonsei University.